Pelleport station

 Pelleport ([pɛlpɔʁ]) is a station of the Paris Métro, serving Line 3bis.
 It was opened on 27 November 1921 when Line 3 was extended from Gambetta to Porte des Lilas.
-On 27 March 1971 it was transferred to Line 3bis on its establishment.
+On 27 March 1971, it was transferred to Line 3bis upon the establishment of the line.

 History

 The station opened on November 27, 1921 with the entry into service of the extension of line 3 from Gambetta to Porte des Lilas.